 A Storm of Swords

 After Daenerys strikes a bargain with the Good Masters of Astapor concerning payment for the Unsullied, Kraznys gives Missandei to Daenerys as an interpreter to give them commands until the Unsullied have learned Daenerys's language.
 Missandei revealed no feelings concerning the decision.
 Both the Good Masters and Missandei are under the impression that Daenerys can converse in the Common Tongue, but Missandei is surprised when Daenerys, in High Valyrian, asks her name in order to proclaim her free.
 As a freedwoman, Missandei is offered employment by Daenerys as a handmaiden and interpreter, kept close by her side until such time as she chooses to leave.
 Missandei accepted, saying she had nowhere else to go.
 As for the fear of dying, Missandei responds with the phrase "Valar morghulis".
 Missandei explains to Daenerys basic information on the Unsullied, and she reveals that three of them were her brothers once.

-When Daenerys entered Astapor to complete the deal, Missandei walked to the left side of the Silver.
-She pointed at the Plaza of Punishment and explained that it stood at the front of the main gate so that new slaves could witness first-hand the fate of rebellious slaves.
-At the meeting, Kraznys still gave orders to Missandei, despite no longer owning her.
-Missandei left some of his phrases untranslated, such as "whore of Westeros".
-As the deal concluded, Missandei witnessed the Sack of Astapor.
+At the exchange, Kraznys still gives orders to Missandei, despite no longer owning her.
+Missandei leaves some of his phrases untranslated, such as "whore of Westeros".
+As the deal concludes, Missandei witnessed the fall of Astapor.

 During the initial conflict with Yunkai, Missandei explains to Daenerys that the Yunkai'i speak a Valyrian dialect mutually intelligible to that of Astapor.
-She also pointed out that the ruling class there dubbed themselves Wise Masters.
-The night before the battle, Dany was too restless to sleep.
+The night before the battle of Yunkai, Dany is too restless to sleep.
 Missandei offers to sing her a lullaby of the Peaceful People of Naath, but is turned down.
-After a three-day siege of Yunkai, the Wise Masters released a large number of slaves to Daenerys.
+After a three-day siege of Yunkai, the Wise Masters release a large number of slaves to Daenerys.
 Missandei explains to them that they owe their freedom to Daenerys.
 She then translates their new term for Daenerys, Mhysa, which is Ghiscari for "Mother".